 What You Should Never Say When Shopping At A Furniture Store

 Whether you have just bought a brand new home, recently decided to downsize your living situation, or are just looking to give a room in your house a bit of a refresh, you're going to have to do some furniture shopping.
 This can be a big decision and a serious investment, so it's essential not to rush it.
-Though the impact of tariffs and worldwide geopolitical shifts are impacting the pricing and accessibility of all kinds of items, multiple studies suggest that people are still buying furniture fairly consistently.
-So, there's no need to rush this decision, and getting all your facts in order ahead of your next big purchase will be essential if you want to get both value and enjoyment out of your furniture.
+Though the impact of tariffs and worldwide geopolitical shifts are impacting the pricing and accessibility of all kinds of household items, people are still buying furniture fairly consistently.
+Statista estimates that the average American shopper will spend at least $600 when furniture shopping, and a Provoke Insights study found that sofas, mattresses, and bedroom sets were the most popular purchase options as of 2024.

 How much does this item cost?

 For instance, let's say you're shopping for a brand new queen-size mattress.
 According to Consumer Affairs, mattresses of this size tend to cost around $1,000 on average.
-Being aware of this figure when you walk into a store will give you a stronger idea of what you can expect to spend as you peruse the inventory.
+Being aware of this figure when you walk into a store will give you a stronger idea of what you can expect to spend as you peruse inventory.
 Meanwhile, a rolling kitchen island might cost between $60 and $300 when purchased from a major retailer like Walmart.
 With this in mind, you can compare brands, customer reviews, and additional costs to get an idea of how much money you'll need before moving forward with your purchase.

-Having a rough estimate will give you a great deal of flexibility when planning your budget, and minimize the risk of unnecessarily overspending or being upsold by a salesperson.
+Having a rough estimate can help when planning your budget, as well as minimize the risk of being upsold by a salesperson.
 Instead, ask questions like, "What would you recommend for a budget of $800?"
-You can replace the exact price you inquire about with whatever figure fits your needs, but regardless of what you spend, this approach will help you to feel more empowered as a customer.
+You can replace the exact price you inquire about with whatever figure fits your needs, but regardless of what you spend, this approach can help you to feel more empowered as a customer.

 Are there any special sales or discounts?